Oddlybird/Dancestry/README.md

 # Dancestry
 Generates adult trolls from arbitrary parentage, loads and saves adult trolls to file.

 Original version written in freebasic in late 2017.
 Being adapted to Python in early 2019.
+The next version is being transferred to java in 2021.

 Goal: 0.4.0, major graphical, UI, or back-end update.
 The last significant UI -AND- graphics overhauls before 1.0 should be done by 0.5.0.